Loki release dates: When does episode 1 of the Marvel series hit Disney Plus?

 The latest teaser

 At this point Marvel has probably given us more trailers than there are episodes.
-The teasers have been been daily, titled Tick, Chance, Team and Path.
+The teasers have been been daily, titled Tick, Chance, Team, Path, Escape and a full clip of a scene titled Variant Identified.

 What to watch in the meantime